thienan092/60-Days-Of-Udacity/Virtual Football Envirionment for Multi-Agent System (Reinforcement Learning)/README.md

 2. Rename it to BotDemo<BOT_ID>.exe.
 3. Run StartMatch.bat.

-*Note: In some competitions, you are only permited to submit only the executable file.
-So, the last step of the workaround is changing codes of loading matrices by their real values. *
+**Note: In some competitions, you are only permitted to submit only the executable file.
+So, the last step of the workaround is changing codes of loading matrices by their real values.**